greenelab/meta-review/manuscript.md

 Otherwise, authors generally use the PDF output (e.g. for preprint or initial journal submissions).
 The primary Manubot output is HTML intended to be viewed in a web browser.
 Accordingly, manuscripts natively support JavaScript and can thus include any web-based interactive visualization, such as those produced using [Vega-Lite](https://vega.github.io/vega-lite/), [Bokeh](https://bokeh.pydata.org), or [Plotly](https://plot.ly/) [@6eVHYGML; @nyZChH5b].

+### Interactive features and appearance

+Manubot comes with several "plugins" that can be included in manuscripts exported as HTML.
+These plugins add special interactive features that enhance the user experience of viewing and reading manuscripts (Figure @fig:plugins).
+For example, with the "tooltips" plugin enabled, when the user hovers over a link to a reference or figure, a preview of that item pops up above the link, along with controls to navigate between other mentions of that item elsewhere in the document.
+The build process can also accommodate different "themes", which change the general aesthetics and appearance of the exported document (for example, from a contemporary sans-serif style to a more traditional serif style).
+The architecture of the plugins and themes is designed to provide authors with enough flexibility to suit their particular needs and preferences.

+![
+**Examples of the various Manubot plugins, illustrating their functionality and usefulness.**
+Screenshots were taken from existing manuscripts made with Manubot: [Sci-Hub Coverage Study](https://greenelab.github.io/scihub-manuscript/v/fd7acb7ed0108c920da56f84819ce13f02f68aa8/) and [TPOT-DS](https://trang1618.github.io/tpot-ds-ms/), available under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/ "Creative Commons Attribution 4.0 International License").
+Clarifying markups are overlaid in purple.
+](images/plugins.png "Manubot Plugins"){#fig:plugins}

+The Manubot "front-end" (layout, look, controls, behavior, etc.) was developed in line with current best practices and user expectations of the modern web.
+The plugins utilize standard technology built in to most major web browsers, allowing them to be relatively lightweight, modular, and easy to configure.

 Manubot performs continuous publication: every update to a manuscript's source is automatically reflected in the online outputs.
 The approach uses continuous integration (CI) [@18w6XKsQO; @Qh7xTLwz; @lXvpQxeN], specifically via [Travis CI](https://travis-ci.org/), to monitor changes.